stratosphere/stratosphere/docs/0.4/setup/cluster.markdown

 The number and size of network buffers can be configured with the following parameters:

--   `channel.network.numberOfBuffers`, and
+-   `taskmanager.network.numberOfBuffers`, and
--   `channel.network.bufferSizeInBytes`.
+-   `taskmanager.network.bufferSizeInBytes`.

 #### Configuring Temporary I/O Directories